Food in Sintra — What to Eat and Where

 Drinks

-Sintra is within the Colares wine sub-region — one of Portugal’s most unusual wine zones, where Ramisco grapes are grown on sandy coastal soils that survive phylloxera.
-Colares wines are rare and expensive (€25–60/bottle); few restaurants in the village stock them but the Adega Regional de Colares shop in Colares village (5km away by road) carries the full range.
+Sintra is within the Colares wine sub-region — one of Portugal’s most unusual wine zones, where Ramisco grapes are grown on sandy coastal soils.
+These vines survived phylloxera (the parasite that destroyed most European vineyards in the 19th century) because the sandy soil prevented the insects from reaching the roots.
+Colares wines are rare and expensive (approximately €25–60/bottle) — few restaurants in the village stock them, but the Adega Regional de Colares shop in Colares village (5km west by road) carries the full range and offers tastings.

 Frequently Asked Questions

-What pastries is Sintra famous for?
+- What pastries is Sintra famous for?

-Two pastries define Sintra — travesseiros (pillows of puff pastry filled with almond and egg cream, dusted with powdered sugar) and queijadas (small cheese tarts with a crispy shell).
+- Two pastries define Sintra — travesseiros (pillows of puff pastry filled with almond and egg cream, dusted with powdered sugar) and queijadas (small cheese tarts with a crispy shell).
 Both come from Piriquita, a bakery on Rua das Padarias open since 1862.
 Queijadas were brought to the Portuguese royal court from Sintra in the 18th century.

-Are restaurants in Sintra expensive?
+- Are restaurants in Sintra expensive?

-Touristy and overpriced on the main tourist street.
+- Touristy and overpriced on the main tourist street.
 The better approach is to eat lunch in the town centre at the Adega das Caves or Tulhas, avoid the restaurants closest to the palace entrances, and buy pastry from Piriquita.
 Budget €12–20 for a decent sit-down lunch.

 Ready to explore?